Transformer Oil Testers (9 Products)

 About Transformer Oil Testers

-Since most machinery from simple car engines to huge transformers rely on oil to maintain peak efficiency, it's extremely important to regularly test that oil has the correct properties.
+Since most machineries from simple car engines to huge transformers rely on oil to maintain peak efficiency, it's extremely important to regularly test that oil has the correct properties.

-Oil is particularly important in transformers where it acts as a form of insulation, to supress both corona and arcing.
+Oil is particularly important in transformers where it acts as a form of insulation, to suppress both corona and arcing.
 It also acts as a coolant to stop the transformer from overheating.
-As both corona and electrical arc discharge can be extremely damaging to the overall efficiency of a machine (and humans), these suppressing measures are vital for high voltage equipment.
+As both corona and electrical arc discharge can be extremely damaging to the overall efficiency of a machine (and humans), these suppressing measures are vital for high-voltage equipment.

 Transformer Oil Changes and Becomes Contaminated